OpenDataology/website/content/en/docs/distributions/nutanix/nutanix-storage.md

       modes=dsl.VOLUME_MODE_RWO)
    ```

-## Nutanix Files in Kubeflow Pipeline
+## Nutanix Files in OpenDataology Pipeline

    Create a storage class to dynamically provision Nutanix File shares.
 See [Files Storage Class](https://portal.nutanix.com/page/documents/details?targetId=CSI-Volume-Driver-v2_3:csi-csi-plugin-manage-dynamic-nfs-t.html) of Nutanix Karbon for more details on creating storage classes for dynamic NFS Share provisioning with Nutanix Files.
    Once storage class is setup, you can use `VolumeOp` operation to create volume on Nutanix Files.